avanwinkle/masseffect2/README.md

 Hit the Batarian target banks to clear a path through Project Base and hit the left ramp to lock a ball and get the station online.
 When all three systems are restored the Arrival three-ball multiball begins—hit the lit shots to build value and the pulsing shot for multipliers as the station heads towards Alpha.
 Watch out for the timer and make sure to hit the escape shot before time runs out!

 *This mission is only available after the Collector Ship mission*

+## Additional Gameplay

+### N7 Assignments
+Complete the pop-bumper counter to enable an N7 assignment, a single random shot on a hurryup.
+Hit the shot to complete the assignment.
+Complete 4 assignments to unlock *N7: Hahne Kader Facility*, a whack-a-mole multiball against waves of mechs.

+### Planet Scanning
+Complete the top lanes to scan a planet, increasing the efficacy of your mineral scanner (earned via pop bumper hits) and raising the minerals bonus awards.
+Scan 5 planets to unlock the *Normandy Crash Site*, a timed free-shoot that unlocks powerful rewards.

+### Harbinger
+During missions against the Collectors, Harbinger will occasionally appear at the captive ball.
+While Harbinger is present, two hits will start a timed 2x playfield multiplier and additional hits will increase the multiplier (up to 6x).
+The multiplier duration persists even after Harbinger leaves, but will end if the mission is completed.

 ## Credits